anaptecs/jeaf-generator.io/features.md

 <br>

-<sup>1)</sup>*Enterprise Architect from Sparx Systems is not supported as it does not support the full UML 2.5 feature set.
+<sup>1)</sup> *Enterprise Architect from Sparx Systems is not supported as it does not support the full UML 2.5 feature set.
 Unfortunately, some of the missing features are mandatory when you want to set up a feature rich, high quality model-driven process.*

 <br>

 ## General Features

-* Maven Configuration
-* Maven
-* Generated code can be extended with manual code

 | Features                        | Details                                                                                                                                           |
 | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |